All Posts / Blog

 Occupational Therapy

-Occupational therapists specialize in sensory integration and can offer tailored strategies for your child.
+Occupational therapists specialise in sensory integration and can offer tailored strategies for your child.
 They can:

 Support Groups